daverona/docker-cromwell/README.md

   daverona/cromwell
 ```

-To this work, the configuration file `app.conf` must contains `submit-docker` key
+To this work the configuration file `app.conf` must contain `submit-docker` key
-under `Local` backend next to `submit` key.
+under `Local` backend section next to `submit` key.
 Like this:

 ```
 submit = "/usr/bin/env bash ${script}"